 Human Resource Planning

-The human resource planning process not only focuses on filling vacant positions, but also emphasizes on hiring right people for the right position.
-Organization’s objectives must be clarified to complete a successful human capital planning.
-Setting of organization’s objectives must include what types of manpower is required for specific position.
-The overall human resource planning process is conducted by human resource department in any organization.
+The human resource planning process not only focuses on filling vacant positions but also emphasizes hiring the right people for the right position.
+The organization’s objectives must be clarified to complete successful human capital planning.
+The setting of the organization’s objectives must include what types of manpower are required for a specific position.
+The overall human resource planning process is conducted by the human resource department in any organization.

 Objectives of Human Resource Planning

-There are lots of objectives behind human resources planning process such as;
+There are lots of objectives behind the human resources planning process such as;

 - Managing skill matrix to comply with business goals,

-- Helps organization to adjust with modern economy,
+- Helps organization to adjust with the modern economy,

 - Ensure effectiveness of Recruitment Process,

 - Save organization from risk etc.